gvmfhy/forensic-mirna-analysis/README.md

 ---

 **Note**: This pipeline was developed for research purposes.
 Forensic applications require additional validation on independent samples.
+The development process demonstrates that sophisticated bioinformatics tools can be created through AI collaboration by researchers without traditional programming expertise.